You’re Hurting in Different Ways - But This Doesn’t Have to Be the End

 There’s no fixed number.
 Short-term crisis work can be 12+ sessions and often brings relief and stabilization.
 But deep repair usually takes longer.

 Many couples notice a meaningful shift within about three months when therapy is consistent.
-Ongoing work is often needed—not only to process and heal from the affair, but to understand and repair the underlying disconnection that existed before one (or both) of you turned away from the relationship.
+Ongoing work is often needed - not only to process and heal from the affair, but to understand and repair the underlying disconnection that existed before one (or both) of you turned away from the relationship.

 Should we tell friends/family?

-It’s important to have support, but choose wisely - one trusted friend, mentor, or a support group can be enough.
+I generally advise against sharing too many details right now.
+The recovery process benefits from privacy.
+It’s important to have support, but choose wisely - one trusted friend, therapist, or a support group can be enough.
 Well-meaning friends and family often bring strong opinions or pop-culture ideas about what the “right” thing to do is, which can cloud your process rather than help it.

 You need space to heal, not more noise.
 Thoughtful, balanced support will serve you far better than a chorus of outside voices.